EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Experiments

 \subsection{Simulation Experiments}

-\textbf{Tasks.} We evaluate our method on three challenging robot manipulation tasks involving various deformable and articulated objects.
-(1) \textit{Cloth Folding:} two robots fold a piece of cloth together by grasping two corners of the cloth.
-This task is designed to test if our method can handle deformable object manipulation.
-(2) \textit{Object Covering:} two robots grasp a cloth on two corners and place the cloth on top of an object so that the object is fully covered.
-This task is designed to test handling scenarios with several objects.
-(3) \textit{Box Closing:} two robots close a box with three flaps by first closing the side flaps and then closing the larger front/back flap.
-This task tests manipulation with articulated objects.
+\textbf{Tasks.} We evaluate our method on three challenging robot manipulation tasks involving various deformable and articulated objects: cloth folding, object covering, and box covering.
+We illustrate the three environments in Fig. \ref{fig:sim_env}.

 \textbf{Representation learning data.} Our simulation environments use PyBullet simulation engine~\cite{coumans2019}.
-For simplicity, we use floating end-effectors, which can physically push objects and can also attach to objects to imitate grasping.
-We generate randomized simulation data in each task to be used for representation pre-training.
-In \textit{Cloth Folding} and \textit{Object Covering} tasks, we generate representation learning data by grasping two corners of the object and performing a scripted pick and place motion to random target positions around the cloth.
-We collected 200 episodes of simulation data in each of the two tasks, varying the non-uniform scaling and camera viewpoint of each episode.
-Note that these 200 episodes are not successful executions of the target task and do not include recorded robot actions.
-In the \textit{Box Closing} task, we generate representation learning data by taking snapshots of the object at various articulated poses.
-We collect a total of 20k images, equivalent to 200 episodes of episode rollouts in this task.
-We vary the non-uniform scaling and camera viewpoint of each collected image.
+For simplicity, we use floating end-effectors, which can physically push objects and attach to objects to imitate grasping.
+We generate randomized simulation data in each task for representation pre-training.
+In \textit{Cloth Folding} and \textit{Object Covering} tasks, we generate representation learning data by grasping two corners of the object and performing a pick-and-place motion to random target positions.
+We collected 200 simulated episodes for each task, varying the non-uniform scaling and camera viewpoint in each episode.
+Note that these episodes were not demonstrations and didn't have to include successful executions of the target task.
+In the \textit{Box Closing} task, we generated data for pre-training by taking snapshots of the box in various articulated poses (i.e. randomized positions for each box flap).
+We collected 20k point clouds (equivalent to 200 episodes, since episodes in \textit{Box Closing} are roughly 100 steps) with varying non-uniform scaling and camera pose.

 \textbf{Demonstration data.} We collect 50 noisy demonstrations for all tasks.
 In each task, the 50 demos include the same object at the canonical pose.
-This means that the policy is trained using demonstrations of only one manipulation scenario.
+This means the policy is trained using demos of only one given manipulation scenario.